Frequently Asked Questions

-All of our programs are proven to achieve positive outcomes in healing mental health and substance abuse disorders.
+Our programs are proven to achieve positive outcomes in healing mental health and substance abuse disorders.
 However, we are not a locked psychiatric hospital, and if your client’s condition is too severe to be safely accommodated at Newport Institute, we will place a referral to treatment for your young adult to another provider.

 What kinds of disorders do you treat?

 At Newport Institute, we treat young adults who are seeking positive growth and recovery from maladaptive and self-destructive behaviors, including

 - Substance abuse and other addictions, including sex addiction

 - Dissociative Identity Disorder

 - Suicidal thoughts

 - Eating disorders, including bulimia and anorexia

 Please see a comprehensive listing of the diagnoses we treat.

 Who should I contact regarding my client who is in treatment?